1. Accept Your Offer

 If you have not yet completed the FAFSA, most U.S. citizens or eligible non-citizens are eligible for financial aid for college or career school.
 Complete yours free at www.fafsa.ed.gov with TMU’s Federal School Code 001220.
 The FAFSA is for outside aid, like state and federal aid.

-Your TMU scholarships often stack together and are added to your outside aid to enhance your personalized scholarship package.
+You can also apply for additional TMU scholarships now.
+See financial aid for a list of academic, athletic, music, ministry, and other specialized aid.
+Keep a close eye on deadlines!
+Your TMU scholarships often stack together and are combined with your outside aid to create a personalized scholarship package.
 Contact your admissions counselor if you would like to see examples or ask for help with these.

 3. Visit The Campus